Dealing with Workplace Misconduct in 2023

 - Ensure that there is a justifiable cause for dismissal

-- Observe a reasonable process when making the decision to dismiss
+- Observe a reasonable process when deciding to dismiss

 This approach helps safeguard the business from potential repercussions of wrongful termination or discrimination lawsuits.

 In cases of summary dismissal, employers must still adhere to a fair process, maintaining consistency when responding to an act of serious misconduct.
-Employers can efficiently manage workplace misconduct and uphold a secure, productive work environment by implementing suitable disciplinary actions.
+Employers can efficiently manage misconduct and uphold a secure, productive organisation by implementing suitable disciplinary actions.

-Avoiding workplace misconduct is key to fostering a secure and efficient work environment.
-Employers can take preventative measures to reduce workplace misconduct, such as:
+Preventing misconduct is key to fostering a secure and efficient workplace.
+Employers must take preventative measures to reduce misconduct, such as:

 - Employee/supervisor check-ins